ampproject/amphtml/ads/integration-guide.md

 For e.g. for MOAT, make sure http://js.moatads.com is switched to  https://z.moatads.com

-Also see approach to using the [intersection obeserver pattern](#ad-viewability)
+Also see approach to using the [intersection observer pattern](https://github.com/ampproject/amphtml/blob/master/ads/README.md#ad-viewability)

 #### Content-Recommendation Platform

 *Examples : Taboola, Outbrain*

-As content recommendation platforms, if you have some piece of Javascript embeded on the publisher website today but the approach will not work in AMP pages.
+If you have some piece of JavaScript embeded on the publisher website today but the approach will not work in AMP pages.
 If you would like to recommend content on an AMP page, we suggest that you use the amp-embed extension to request the content details.
 Please see the [Taboola](https://github.com/ampproject/amphtml/blob/master/ads/taboola.md) example.